13 Days in Thailand & Cambodia

 Thailand & Cambodia use a "type A" and "type B" plug, the same as North America and several other places in the world.
 The voltage is 220V with 50 Hz frequency.
 These days, the majority of items that are plugged into an outlet are built to handle varying voltage and frequency levels, but just to be sure, we suggest checking your item for its acceptable range.

-What's included? • All taxes • All land and sea transfers • 2 regional flights within Thailand & Cambodia • Accommodations for your 13-day Detours experience • All full breakfasts • Group travel within Thailand & Cambodia • Full day Bangkok and temples day tour • Full day experience at local Elephant sanctuary • 2 days at Angkor Wat temples including entrance and local guide • Welcome dinner and drinks • Knowledgeable and fun Detours leader •
+What's included? • All taxes • All land transfers between itinerary stops • 2 regional flights within Thailand & Cambodia (Bangkok to Southern Thailand to Cambodia) • Accommodations for your 13-day Detours experience • All full breakfasts • Group travel within Thailand & Cambodia • Full day Bangkok and temples day tour • Full day experience at local Elephant sanctuary • 2 days at Angkor Wat temples including entrance and local guide • Welcome dinner and drinks • Knowledgeable and fun Detours leader •

 What isn't included? • Meals and drinks outside of those listed above • Cambodian Visa, $30 USD • Activities outside of the ones listed above • International Airfare • Optional Gratuities •